 Texas Senate Bill 37 approves curriculum oversight of higher education institutions and affects institutional governance.

-Texas Senate Bill 17 restricts DEI in higher education.
+Texas Senate Bill 17 restricts DEI activities in higher education.

 Texas House Bill 229 defines "biological sex" and asserts that there are only two human sexes recognized under law.